ColeVahey/mult/README.md

 inside, edit the part that says `user2` to say their user name.
 Next, edit the `receive` file to do the same thing.
 After that, vi the 'cleanup' file to change the last user2 part to the user you will be communicating with.
-Then, run the `setup.py` file. `python3 setup.py` Once this is done, go back to your home directory. `cd ~` and edit the `.alert` file so you can change the final `user2` part.
+Then, run the `setup.py` file. `bash setup` Once this is done, go back to your home directory. `cd ~` and edit the `.alert` file so you can change the final `user2` part.
 After this, source your .bashrc file, `source .bashrc`.
 Once these steps are done for both users, you're set!